smidlaszlo/csharpgyakA2_teszteles/README.md

-# CSsharp gyakorlat A2 teszteles
+# CSharp gyakorlat A2 teszteles